 Okayyy so the weather in Florida right now has been absolute heaven, y’all.
 For weeks we’ve been consistently blessed with nice and cool breeze.
 The temps have gotten so low that I’ve had to pull out my beanies and multiple layers of clothes; like, what is life in Florida at this moment?!
 Bwahahaha.
 Listen, when you live in a perpetually hot a$$ state like mine, you truly bask in these rare moments.
-Although, I know some of you that experience negative degree type of weather are giving me the side eye lol.
+Although, I know some of you who experience negative degree type of weather are giving me the side eye lol.
 Let me live.

 Technically the term cozy is an adjective that evokes feelings of comfort, warmth, and an overall pleasantly relaxed vibe.
 However, to me, I like to think of coziness as a state of living and being.
 No matter the weather outside or the season, give me all the comforting and warm things!
 And nothing says cozy more than a heaping bowl of delicious soup.
 This Olive Garden-inspired cult favorite is famous for a reason, peeps!